anamaria-huluba/github-slideshow/_posts/0000-01-02-anamaria-huluba.md

 layout: slide
 title: "Welcome to anamaria-huluba's Github slide!"
 ---
-This is awesome slide!!! tada:
+This is an awesome slide!!! tada:
 Use the left arrow to go back!